LSSTDESC/rail_attic/docs/source/overview.rst

 `estimation`
 ============

 The estimation module enables the automatic execution of arbitrary redshift estimation codes in a common computing environment.
 Each photo-z method usually has both a `train` method that trains a model based on a dataset with known redshifts, and an `estimate` method that executes the particular estimation method.
+There are two types of quantities that RAIL can estimate: redshift PDFs for individual objects, and overall PDFs for ensembles of objects, one obvious use case being tomographic redshift bins for cosmological analyses.
+Methods that estimate PDFs directly are referred to as Estimators, while those that take the PDF outputs of an Estimator and produce a summary PDF of the ensemble are referred to as Summarizers.
+Summarizers should also have uncertainty estimates for their estimated redshift distributions.

 **base design**: Estimators for for several popular codes `BPZ_lite` (a slimmed down version of the popular template-based BPZ code), `FlexZBoost`, and delight `Delight` are included in rail/estimation, as are an estimator `PZFlowPDF` that uses the same normalizing flow employed in the creation module, and `KNearNeighPDF` for a simple color-based nearest neighbor estimator.
 The pathological `trainZ` estimator is also implemented.
+Several very basic summarizers such as a histogram of point source estimates, the naive "stacking"/summing of PDFs, and a variational inference-based summarizer are also included in RAIL.

 **Usage**: In the `example` directory, you can execute the estimation/RAIL_estimation_demo.ipynb notebook.
 Estimation codes can also be run as ceci modules with variables stored in a yaml file.

 **Immediate next steps**: Adding more wrapped estimator codes so that they can be compared.
+Add more wrapped summarizer codes so that they can be compared, including at least one spatial cross-correlation method and a SOM or tree-based method.

 `evaluation`
 ============